lwiest/VocabularyFox/README.md

 2. Extract the file `VocabularyFoxReadyToRun.zip`.
 3. Double-click the file `VocabularyFox.exe`.

-INFO
-The file `VocabularyFox.exe` contains the VocabularyFox Java classes and startup code for Windows.
+**INFO**: The file `VocabularyFox.exe` contains the VocabularyFox Java classes and startup code for Windows.
 The startup code looks for a Java Runtime installed on your system.
 If it doesn’t find one, then it uses the OpenJDK Java Runtime in the extracted `jre` folder.
 If a Java Runtime is installed on your system, you can delete the `jre` folder.

 The file `VocabularyFox.exe` was created with Launch4J.

 Both Launch4J and OpenJDK are open-source software.

 ## Visual Tour